ovokpus/AIE8/04_Production_RAG/README.md

 Next, run the Assignment notebook and complete the contained tasks:

 - 🤝 Breakout Room #2:
-    1. Install LangGraph
+    1. (Optional) Setup LangSmith tracing
-    2. Understanding States and Nodes
+    2. Understanding LangGraph States and Nodes
-    3. Building a Basic Graph
-    4. Implementing a Simple RAG Graph
+    3. Implementing a Simple RAG Graph
-    5. Extending the Graph with Complex Flows
+    4. Start to think about extending the Graph with Complex Flows

 # Ship 🚢